Keywords

 The Johns Hopkins Biobank illustrates how sustainable practices and specimen protection can be advanced simultaneously through a service-center model.
 Consolidation of freezer assets, prioritization of LN2 vapor-phase storage, adoption of MVE Variō systems, and governance embedded into equipment replacement reduced costs, strengthened oversight, and enhanced compliance.
 Centralized monitoring, redundant infrastructure, and 24/7 emergency response ensured continuity of operations, while faculty outreach fostered a culture of shared stewardship.
 Importantly, requiring investigators to consider community-based biobanking before replacing failed freezers transformed equipment failures into opportunities for institutional strengthening.

 This case provides a practical framework for other academic biobanks seeking to balance financial stability with uncompromising quality and continuity, demonstrating that efficiency and rigor can be achieved together.
+Ultimately, this model demonstrates that sustainability initiatives can also serve as quality initiatives, improving research rigor and resiliency while reducing institutional risk.

 This work did not involve direct recruitment of human participants or the generation of new human subject data.
 All biospecimens referenced are managed within the Johns Hopkins Biobank under existing institutional review board approvals.
 The case study focuses solely on institutional infrastructure and operational practices, with no use of identifiable participant information.

 The analyses presented in this case study are based on internal freezer inventory records, purchasing data, and institutional operational reports from the Johns Hopkins School of Medicine.
 These records are considered administrative, commercially sensitive, and contain protected infrastructure information; therefore, they cannot be openly shared.
 The Johns Hopkins institutional compliance offices advised that operational and infrastructure datasets should remain restricted due to security and confidentiality considerations.
+Quantitative estimates provided in this report are based on aggregate operational assessments intended to convey institutional impact without exposing sensitive infrastructure details.

 Researchers who require access to these data for validation or collaborative purposes may apply through the Johns Hopkins Biobank administration.
 Requests will be reviewed on a case-by-case basis to ensure alignment with institutional policies on data security, confidentiality, and appropriate use.
 Interested parties may contact the Johns Hopkins Biobank (biobank@jhmi.edu) for further information regarding application procedures and access conditions.